Please check the Frequently Asked Questions below before contacting us with questions that may be answered here.

 What if I do not pass the video adherence?

 The videos will be coded to evidence-based adherence standards for DBT.
-Two of the three submitted videos must meet adherence standards.
-If the videos do not pass review, a second submission set of three, provided within 3 months, will be required but at no additional fee.
+One of the three submitted videos must meet adherence standards.
+If the video does not pass review, a second submission set of three, provided within 3 months, will be required but at no additional fee.

 If the second submission is unsuccessul as well, an additional 6 month wait will be necessary.
 In this case, we recommend consultation with a trained DBT clinician to assist you.